Ian Astbury: 1990s

-In 1994, The Cult returned with an untitled album and a musical change of pace.
+In 1994, the Cult returned with an eponymous studio album and a musical change of pace.
 Their hard rock sound was gone, as a result of Astbury's growing interest in alternative music, fashion and introspective lyrics.
 Although the album produced two singles ("Coming Down" and "Star"), it was not a commercial success.
 They toured to support the album, but in Brazil creative differences with guitarist Duffy reached their nadir, which resulted in him leaving the band.

 Astbury soon assembled another group of musicians and began writing new songs.
-He called the group The Holy Barbarians, and in 1996 the band released the album Cream, which was not a commercial success.
+He called the band Holy Barbarians, and in 1996 the band released the studio album Cream, which was not a commercial success.
 The band appeared at the small Tunbridge Wells Forum, where Vic Reeves joined the band onstage for a rendition of "Wildflower".

-Personal difficulties and a drive for further introspection drove Astbury away from his new group, and he began working on a solo album (eventually released as Spirit\Light\Speed).
+Personal difficulties and a drive for further introspection drove Astbury away from his new group, and he began working on a solo studio album, eventually released as Spirit/Light/Speed in 2000.

-In 1999, Astbury and Duffy reformed The Cult.
-The band signed a new contract with Atlantic Records, and in 2001 Beyond Good and Evil was released.
+In 1999, Astbury and Duffy reformed the Cult.
+The band signed a new recording contract with Atlantic Records, and in 2001 Beyond Good and Evil was released.
 The band initially enjoyed radio success with the single "Rise", until a falling out with Atlantic, which ended all commercial promotions and radio play for the album.
-Astbury described the fight with the record label as "soul destroying"; disillusioned, he brought The Cult to another hiatus in 2002.
+Disillusioned by the fight with the record label, Astbury brought the Cult to another hiatus in 2002.

-2000s and beyond
+2000–present

-Astbury became lead singer of The Doors of the 21st Century in 2002.
+Astbury became lead vocalist of the Doors of the 21st Century in 2002.
 The group featured original Doors members Robby Krieger and Ray Manzarek.

 In 2003, Astbury performed with the surviving members of MC5 at the 100 Club in London.

-He re-formed The Cult with Duffy in 2006, for a series of live shows.
-In October 2007, The Cult released Born into This, including the single was "Dirty Little Rockstar".
-In 2009, The Cult announced a series of shows across Canada, the US, and various countries in Europe.
-It was billed as "'Love' Live", where the band performed the album, Love, in its entirety.
+He re-formed the Cult with Duffy in 2006, for a series of live shows.
+In October 2007, the Cult released Born into This, which included the single "Dirty Little Rockstar".
+In 2009, the band embarked on a tour with shows across Canada, the US, and various countries in Europe where they performed their 1985 studio album Love in its entirety.